Cincinnati Children's Blog

 5. When to call your child’s doctor

 Having an action plan in place will help you determine which symptoms warrant a call or visit to your child’s doctor.
 Typically, it’s best to call the doctor when your child is not responding to medicines in the yellow zone after about 24-48 hours (each plan is individualized) but earlier if needed.
-Symptoms could include wheezing, chest tightness, and coughing that is not improving or worsening, or if they need their rescue medicines more frequently than every 4 hours.
+Symptoms could include wheezing, chest tightness, and coughing that is not improving or worsening, or if they need their rescue medicines more frequently than every four hours.

 Certainly, if your child is in the red zone get help right away — to go an emergency room or call 911.
 Red zone symptoms include: